New to Campus?

-Welcome to Student Access Services at Vanderbilt University.
+Welcome to Student Access at Vanderbilt University.
 The first step in connecting with our office is to complete the New Student Connection form in the Commodore Access Portal.
 The Commodore Access Portal is the go-to system for connecting with our office, requesting accommodations, and scheduling any proctored exams.
 When completing the New Student Connection form, you will be asked to upload your documentation.
 If this is not ready to be uploaded, that is okay; please submit your documentation to us as soon as possible.
 Your request will not be reviewed until we have your connection form and your documentation.

 Documentation is only reviewed for students who have accepted their offer to Vanderbilt University and for students already enrolled.

 Once the connection form and proper documentation has been submitted, an access specialist will contact the student for an orientation meeting.
 At the orientation meeting, the student and access specialist will discuss reasonable accommodations and their implementation.
 In addition, the student will receive instruction on how to notify their faculty of their accommodations via the accommodation letter.
 Students must log into the Commodore Access Portal each semester and submit their accommodation letters to their faculty.
 Once sending the letter via the portal, the student must follow up with each faculty member that semester and discuss how accommodations will be implemented.
 This conversation is best during office hours; however other forms of communication are also effective, as long as the conversation takes place.
-If at any point the faculty member states they are unable to provide an accommodation, or the student is unable to contact the faculty member, the student should notify Student Access Services as soon as possible.
+If at any point the faculty member states they are unable to provide an accommodation, or the student is unable to contact the faculty member, the student should notify Student Access as soon as possible.

-If you are a student connected with Student Access Services and your instructor is unable to provide your exam accommodations, our proctoring center is available.
+If you are a student connected with Student Access and your instructor is unable to provide your exam accommodations, our proctoring center is available.
 To schedule an exam, please visit the Proctoring webpage.

-Student Access Services provides accommodations to students with temporary disabilities when the instructor is unable to provide access for the student.
+Student Access provides accommodations to students with temporary disabilities when the instructor is unable to provide access for the student.
 If you have a temporary disability (concussion, broken arm/leg, mental health), and your instructor is unable to provide you with accommodations, please follow the steps to connect with our office as listed above.